rubocop/rubocop/manual/cops_lint.md

 --- | ---
 Enabled | No

-Checks for space between a the name of a called method and a left parenthesis.
+Checks for space between the name of a called method and a left parenthesis.

 ### Example